 The Student Wellbeing Team offers counselling and support to students on a wide range of concerns.

 To speak with any of these staff, contact the General Office on (03) 9758 5022.

-YEAR 10 COMPLETION
+YEAR 9 COMPLETION

-Year 10 is viewed as an important link for students moving from middle school into senior school.
+Year 9 is viewed as an important link for students moving from the middle school into the senior school.
 We aim to provide students with a broad, flexible, and engaging curriculum that gives them an opportunity for choice in the development of their courses of study.
-It is important to reinforce the intention that Year 10 is a preparation year for VCE and should be used by students to develop and enhance their study habits.
-We use assessment and attendance policies and processes that complement those of VCE in preparation for future learning.

-Year 10 students are expected to demonstrate satisfactory progress in their learning across the curriculum and in particular the key core subjects of English and Mathematics.
-In order to progress into Year 11 (VCE or VCE VM programs) students need to satisfactorily complete a suitable number of units (core and elective) over both semesters of Year 10.
-A pass in a minimum of fourteen units out of the eighteen taken (including both semesters of English and Mathematics) would be expected.
+Year 9 students are expected to demonstrate satisfactory progress in their learning across the curriculum and in particular the key core subjects of English and Mathematics.
+In order to progress into Year 10 students, need to satisfactorily complete a suitable number of units (core and elective) over both semesters of Year 9, demonstrate positive learning habits, school values and meet the attendance requirements.
 Individual student learning progress throughout each semester will be reviewed and pathway planning may become necessary for a student potentially not being able to meet these requirements.